agilethought/inside-protractor-locators/readme.md

     }
   },
 ```
-Using this object we can expand our test to assert whether results are empty or not.
+Using this object we can expand our test to assert whether results are not empty.

 ```
 it('should search for food and get answers', function() {